micaelaneus/strength-as-ccoty/README.md

 ## TAROT: THE OPEN HOUSE MINI SPREAD

-You might find that one of your twelve houses warrants a closer look, perhaps starting with the house that corresponds to the Strength card (8th House) or the house of your sun sign.
+After completing the zodiac spread, you might find that one of your twelve houses warrants a closer look starting with the houses that corresponds to the Strength card in your natal chart.
 We made this mini-spread inspired by the themes of the four quadrants to help you dig into a house a bit deeper.

 CARD 1 - SELF: A dominant energy or expression of this house in your life, currently.